wayfair/vsm-ios/README.md

 ## Learning Resources

 - The [VSM Documentation](https://wayfair.github.io/vsm-ios/documentation/vsm/) contains a complete framework reference, guides, and other learning resources
-- Open the [Demo App](Demos/Shopping) to see many different working examples of how to build features using the VSM pattern
+- Open the [Shopping demo](Demos/Shopping/Swift%206/Shopping.xcodeproj) (`Demos/Shopping/Swift 6`) for working examples with VSM 2.0 (`StateSequence`, `AsyncStream`, async/await)

 ## Code Introduction

-The following are code excerpts of a feature that shows a blog entry from a data repository.
+The following are code excerpts of a feature that shows a blog entry from a data repository. **VSM 2.0** uses Swift concurrency on the state container (`StateSequence`, `AsyncStream`, or `async` closures)—not Combine. **VSM 1.x** remains the choice if you need publisher-based observation APIs.
+Conforming types to **`Sendable`** is optional; add it only when your types and boundaries warrant it (Swift 6.3+ encourages surgical use).

 ### State Definition

 The state is usually defined as an enum or a struct and represents the states that the view can have.
 It also declares the data and actions available to the view for each model.
-Actions return one or more new states.
+Actions produce the next state asynchronously.

 ```swift
 enum BlogEntryViewState {